 1.3 Write down your specific objectives.
 These might include:

 - Sell by a given date.

-- Sell at a target price, or at least at a fixed reserve price.
+- Sell at a target price or a fixed reserve.

 - Receive immediate payment in cash of at least a certain amount.

-- Continue (or not) to be involved in the running of the business.
+- Continue (or not) to be involved in running the business.

 - Secure the jobs of your employees.